-- · Verbal reprimand. - 15-minute centralised lunch time Detention set Behaviour points on SIMS. - o Non-attendance will result in a 30-minute centralised detention. - Non-attendance will result in a whole of lunch detention with SLT. - o Non-attendance will result in an afterschool detention being set with SLT. - Daily centralised report issued to Form Tutor, DoL or Senior Leadership Team (SLT) to monitor behaviour. - An appropriate written task, letter of apology, what happened and why activity, story board of the incident. - Internal exclusion. - · Suspension from school. - · Alternative provision. - · Referral to the Fair Access Panel for an alternative school.
+- · Verbal reprimand. - 15-minute centralised lunch time Detention set Behaviour points on SIMS. - Non-attendance will result in a 30-minute centralised detention. - o Non-attendance will result in a whole of lunch detention with SLT. - o Non-attendance will result in an afterschool detention being set with SLT. - Daily centralised report issued to Form Tutor, HoY or Senior Leadership Team (SLT) to monitor behaviour - An appropriate written task, letter of apology, what happened and why activity. - Internal exclusion. - Suspension from school. - · Alternative provision. - Referral to the Inclusion meeting for an alternative school.

-In extreme circumstances the school will consider permanent exclusion.
+In very extreme circumstances the school will consider permanent exclusion.